Émile Durkheim

-Durkheim was deeply preoccupied with the acceptance of sociology as a legitimate science.
-He refined the positivism originally set forth by Auguste Comte, promoting what could be considered as a form of epistemological realism, as well as the use of the hypothetico-deductive model in social science.
+Durkheim was preoccupied with the acceptance of sociology as a legitimate science.
+Refining the positivism originally set forth by Auguste Comte, he promoted what could be considered as a form of epistemological realism, as well as the use of the hypothetico-deductive model in social science.
 For Durkheim, sociology was the science of institutions, understanding the term in its broader meaning as the "beliefs and modes of behaviour instituted by the collectivity," with its aim being to discover structural social facts.
 As such, Durkheim was a major proponent of structural functionalism, a foundational perspective in both sociology and anthropology.
 In his view, social science should be purely holistic in the sense that sociology should study phenomena attributed to society at large, rather than being limited to the study of specific actions of individuals.

-He remained a dominant force in French intellectual life until his death in 1917, presenting numerous lectures and published works on a variety of topics, including the sociology of knowledge, morality, social stratification, religion, law, education, and deviance.
+He remained a dominant force in French intellectual life until his death in 1917, presenting numerous lectures and publishing works on a variety of topics, including the sociology of knowledge, morality, social stratification, religion, law, education, and deviance.
 Some terms that he coined, such as "collective consciousness", are now also used by laypeople.

-Biography

-Early life and heritage
+Early life and education

 David Émile Durkheim was born 15 April 1858 in Épinal, Lorraine, France, to Mélanie (Isidor) and Moïse Durkheim, coming into a long lineage of devout French Jews.
-As his father, grandfather, and great-grandfather had all been rabbis, young Durkheim began his education in a rabbinical school.
-However, at an early age, he switched schools, deciding not to follow in his family's footsteps.
-In fact, Durkheim led a completely secular life, whereby much of his work was dedicated to demonstrating that religious phenomena stemmed from social rather than divine factors.
-Despite this fact, Durkheim did not sever ties with his family or with the Jewish community.
-Actually, many of his most prominent collaborators and students were Jewish, some even being blood-related.
-Marcel Mauss, a notable social anthropologist of the prewar era, for instance, was his nephew.
+His parents had four other children: Israël (1845-1846), Rosine (1848-1930), Félix (1850-1889) and Céline (1851-1931).
+Durkheim came from a long line of rabbis, stretching back eight generations, including his father, grandfather, and great-grandfather and began his education in a rabbinical school.
+However at an early age he switched schools, deciding not to follow in his family's footsteps.Durkheim led a thoroughly secular life, dedicating much of his work to the argument that religious phenomena arise from social rather than divine factors.
+Nevertheless, he maintained ties with both his family and the Jewish community.
+In fact many of his most prominent collaborators and students were Jewish, some even being blood relatives.
+For instance Marcel Mauss, a notable social anthropologist of the prewar era, was his nephew.